ron-renan/ecommerce-api/capstone2/readme.md

 Remove item from the user's cart,
 Clear the user's cart

-Added Features:
-Checkout an item from the user's cart
+Order Resources:
+Retrieve all orders (Admin only),
+Non-admin retrieve user orders,

 Other Resources:
-Non-admin User checkout (Create Order),
-Retrieve all orders (Admin only)
+Non-admin user checkout an item from the user's cart(Create order), Update cart remaining items and total price after an item checked out, Non-admin change order status